hadeelamr/data-structure-week1/README.md

 # 📦 Data Structure Week 1 - OppoTrain Summer 2025

-This repository contains my Day 1 implementations for core data structures using **JavaScript**, as part of my internship training at **OppoTrain**.
+This repository contains implementations for core data structures using **JavaScript**, as part of my internship training at **OppoTrain**.

 ---